nwheels-io/NuLink/README.md

 Limitation|Roadmap
 ---|---
 Consumer projects (.csproj) must be SDK-style (`<PackageReference>`).
-The .NET Framework projects (`packages.config`) aren't  yet supported|Add support for .NET Framework projects
+The .NET Framework projects (`packages.config`) aren't  yet supported|[#2 Add support for .NET Framework projects](https://github.com/nwheels-io/NuLink/issues/2)
-Not tested on .NET Core 3.0|Test on .NET Core 3.0 Consumer projects must be C# (.csproj)|Support projects in more languages The `--dry-run` option is not implemented|Implement dry run Symbolic link is always created to `bin/Debug` of the package, regardless of existing/desired build configuration|Add ability to detect and select package configuration
+Not tested on .NET Core 3.0|[#3 Test on .NET Core 3.0](https://github.com/nwheels-io/NuLink/issues/3) Consumer projects must be C# (.csproj)|[#4 Support projects in more languages](https://github.com/nwheels-io/NuLink/issues/4) The `--dry-run` option is not implemented|[#19 Implement dry run](https://github.com/nwheels-io/NuLink/issues/19) Symbolic link is always created to `bin/Debug` of the package, regardless of existing/desired build configuration|[#5 Add ability to detect and select package configuration](https://github.com/nwheels-io/NuLink/issues/5)
 A package that's being developed and wasn't yet pushed to any NuGet feed, cannot be linked.
-This is because packages root folder (`~/.nuget/packages/`) must contain an entry for the package.|Allow linking unpushed packages by first automatically restoring them from temporary local feed.
+This is because packages root folder (`~/.nuget/packages/`) must contain an entry for the package.|[#12 Allow linking unpushed packages by first automatically restoring them from temporary local feed](https://github.com/nwheels-io/NuLink/issues/12).
-Packages must be linked one by one|Add ability to link multiple referenced packages at once Package `lib` folder must be result of compiling a single project (e.g. automatic packaging of project on build).
-Packages with arbitrary contents of `lib` achieved with manually authored `.nuspec` are not supported.|Complex to solve.
+Packages must be linked one by one|[#6 Add ability to link multiple referenced packages at once](https://github.com/nwheels-io/NuLink/issues/6)
+Package `lib` folder must be result of compiling a single project (e.g. automatic packaging of project on build).
+Packages with arbitrary contents of `lib` achieved with manually authored `.nuspec` are not supported.|Complex to solve ([#7](https://github.com/nwheels-io/NuLink/issues/7)).
 Wait to see if there's enough demand
 For SDK-style consumer projects, the effect of symbolic link is machine-wide.
-It is not per consuming project/solution|Probably won't fix
+It is not per consuming project/solution|Probably won't fix ([#8](https://github.com/nwheels-io/NuLink/issues/8))

 [Back to top](#NuLink)